corelight/zeek2es/Readme.md

   -l LINES, --lines LINES
-                        Lines to buffer for RESTful operations. (default: 10,000) -n NAME, --name NAME  The name of the system to add to the index for uniqueness. (default: empty string) -m TIMEZONE, --timezone TIMEZONE
-                        The time zone of the Zeek logs. (default: GMT) -k KEYWORDS, --keywords KEYWORDS
+                        Lines to buffer for RESTful operations. (default: 10,000) -n NAME, --name NAME  The name of the system to add to the index for uniqueness. (default: empty string) -k KEYWORDS, --keywords KEYWORDS
                         A comma delimited list of text fields to add a keyword subfield. (default: service) -a LAMBDAFILTER, --lambdafilter LAMBDAFILTER